Dynatrace/Dynatrace-AppMon-Gradle-Plugin/README.md

 ## Building

 In order to build the plugin, Gradle environment is needed to be configured in your system.
 Then you should be able to build package by executing `gradlew build`.
-Jar file should be available it `build/libs` folder
+Jar file should be available in `build/libs` folder

 ## <a name="configuration"></a>Configuration